Circle the Summit / 7th Annual Bob Guthrie Memorial Ride

 Where the Money Goes

-Funds have also financed installation of solar lights in the Vail Pass tunnel and striping on the Recpath through Silverthorne.
+- Financed the installation of solar lights in the Vail Pass tunnel (installed 2011).

 - Financed the striping on the Recpath through Silverthorne (completed 2013).

 - Provided $30,000 to Summit county to assist with recreational path improvements including mile markers, kiosks and wayfinding/directional signage (2014).

 - Provided $9,000 to the Town of Frisco to assist in to improving safety and enhance wayfinding along their paved pathway system (2014).

 - Future projects include helping with the Fremont and Hoosier Pass extensions of the Recpath system, and facilitating the addition of more shelters along the Recpaths.